Does Tea Expire? How Long Tea Lasts For

 Conclusion

 While tea can go bad in terms of flavor, impacting tea shelf life, does tea expire in a way that makes it unsafe to consume?
-Generally, no. How long tea lasts depends on the type of tea and, crucially, how it’s stored.
-Proper storage is essential for maximizing freshness and enjoying the complete flavor profile of your favorite blends.Â
+Generally, no. The shelf life of tea depends on the type of tea and, crucially, how it's stored.
+Proper storage is essential for preserving freshness and fully appreciating the flavor profile of your favorite blends.

 Discover the perfect blend of knowledge and flavor at Brew the Blend!
-Explore our fun, informative tips and facts about tea and coffee in our blog section, and shop ethically sourced, eco-friendly products free from toxic chemicals.Â
+Discover our fun and informative blog section, featuring tips and facts about tea and coffee, and explore our selection of ethically sourced, eco-friendly products free from toxic chemicals.

 Visit us today and enjoy tea like never before!